tfiduccia/tani-catalog/templates/version-test-maximumversion/1/README.md

 ### Info:

- This template has more than 9 versions.
+ This template has a maximum version of 1.1.9999